 Recently a woman told me her doctor felt she may not be able to have a vaginal birth after she previously had a cesarean for birthing her first child.
 She asked me what I thought.
 While I acknowledge there are more challenges with an android pelvis for some of these labors, most births through an android pelvis are going to be able to finish by the woman’s own efforts -and her baby’s.
 I said:

 I do know that women in your shoes…in your hips… do give birth every day.
 24% of Caucasian women have android pelvis, Leslie.
 And, almost that for women of African descent.
 And these womens’ great great grandmothers were birthing their great grandmothers, and their grandmothers were birthing their mothers, and one of them birthed you.

 Long pelvis front-to-back, perhaps a narrow arch, perhaps not.
 Buttocks muscles look longer up and down than the round buttocks of a gynecoid.
-The Anthropoid pelvic arch can vary 2 or 3 fingers at the pubic arch.
+The Anthropoid pelvic arch can vary.
+The arch can be a narrow 2 fingers or a wider 3 fingers at the pubic arch.
 Measure 1/3 of the way south the clitoris towards the sitz bones.

 Common for breeches that don’t flip.
 More posterior babies who are born vaginally may be arriving through the anthropoid pelvis.
 Vertical maternal positions aid these fetal positions and help birth be more protected and finish by the mother’s own efforts.

 The pubic arch is a wide 4 finger span in the platypelloid, that is quite wide.
 A woman’s hips may seem slightly wider side-to-side than her weight would demand.
 In other words, a thin woman with a platypelloid pelvis has wide hips but her pelvis from front and back is quite narrow.
 Her sitz bones are quite wide apart, more than the width of her fist (if she can reach between them while lying down).